ProteinsWebTeam/pfam-docs/docs/pfam-entry.rst

 This tab shows by default a sunburst chart of all the species that the proteins matched by the Pfam entry belong to.

-By default, eight individual nodes that are derived from the taxonomic lineage of each protein sequence, ranging from superkingdom down to species, are displayed.
-For each node in the taxonomy tree there is a separate ring - and each ring i s arranged radially, with the superkingdoms at the centre and the species around the outermost ring.
+By default, eight individual nodes that are derived from the taxonomic lineage of each protein sequence, ranging from superkingdoms down to species, are displayed.
+For each node in the taxonomy tree there is a separate ring - and each ring is arranged radially, with the superkingdoms at the centre and the species around the outermost ring.
 The length of each ring is proportional to the number of proteins found within each taxon.
 You can choose how many rings you want to see from the options on the right-hand side of the page.